ModelEarth/evaporation-kits/aerial-wells.md

 # Aerial wells - Piles of Stones for Condensing Water (400 BCE)

-The pipes at the 13 Greek Pyramids in Crimea were large enough to carry 14,400 gallons per pyramid per day, but until recently our modern science only predicts a max of 520 gallons if the pyramids were used for water capture.
+The pipes at the 13 Greek Pyramids in Crimea were large enough to carry 14,400 gallons per pyramid per day, but until recently our modern science only predicted a max of 520 gallons if the pyramids were used for water capture.
 Was there a means to include superthermal evaporation if these were ancient aerial wells?
-Were the Crimean structures used for water purification from incoming mountain streams.
-Can we find evidence of superthermal evaporation use in ancient industrial processes, like the drying of fish, cloth, paper, and pottery containers for shipping?
+Were the Crimean structures also used for water purification from incoming mountain streams.
+Can we find evidence of superthermal evaporation usage in ancient industrial processes, like the drying of fish, cloth, paper, and pottery containers for shipping?

 <span class="floatRight">